 The Night Circus was not a normal book.
-So of course it won’t get a normal review. 😉
+So of course it won’t get a normal review.
+MUHAHA.

-I finished The Night Circus a few days ago, and have moved on to another circus-like book, which has only made appreciate The Night Circus more.
+I finished The Night Circus a few days ago, and since then I’ve moved on to another circus-like book, which has only made appreciate The Night Circus more.
 (Because, well.
 The completion is slim.)

 I had horrible misconceptions of TNC when I started it, so before I get into my review, here’s what it’s not.